computerguided/rest-to-websocket/README.md

 There are two key challenges with this approach:

-- Obtaining an IP address that is externally accessible can be challenging in an office IT infrastructure.<br><br>
+- Obtaining an IP address that is externally accessible can be challenging in an office IT infrastructure.

 - Each local application has a different IP address, requiring constant updates to the external application configuration.

 ## Solution